STAINLESS STEEL PRODUCTS

 PRECIPITATION HARDENING (PH)

-These steels can develop very high strength by adding elements such as Copper, Niobium and Aluminium to the steel.
+These steels can achieve very high strength through precipitation hardening, which involves a heat treatment process and the addition of elements such as Copper, Niobium, and Aluminium to the steel.

 Corrosion resistance is comparable to standard austenitic steels like 1.4301 (304).